Let it glow, let it glow, let it glow!

 At Christmas, The Grove pulls out all the stops and the shopping destination transforms into a magical wonderland.
 Expect nightly “snow” nightly, the iconic installation of Santa and his slap with holiday music filling the air.
 There are also two of the tallest trees on the West Coast that glitter with 25,000 lights and ornaments.

-Fans can look forward to a festive lighting display that will illuminate the quaint boulevard with all 20s and 30s nostalgia.
+Fans can look forward to festive holiday lights and displays that will illuminate the quaint boulevard with all 20s and 30s nostalgia.
 There’s nothing quite like this surreal old-world charm to remind you why this is the most wonderful time of the year.
 However, with the recent changes and order that went into place, this may be limited to just shopping and is subject to change.

 10. Old Pasadena